LucasMolleman/Molleman_Gaechter_EHB_2018/README.md

 The .zip file contains all files together, for downloading everything in one go.

-For any further questions on these data or analysis code, please contact Lucas Molleman (molleman@mpib-berlin.mpg.de)
+For any further questions on these data or analysis code, please contact Lucas Molleman (lucasmolleman@gmail.com)